interaction-lab/HARMONI/MULTIPC_REAME.md

 #note that all paths must be absolute; double check the -v options to ensure they are correct.
 #To run in background, replace "docker run -it" in first line with "docker run -dit"
 ##copy until end
-docker run -it --name harmoni_hardware --network host --init \
+docker run -it --name harmoni_hardware --restart=always --network host --init \
 --device=/dev/snd:/dev/snd \
 -e "ROS_MASTER_URI=$ROS_MASTER_URI" \
 -e "ROS_HOSTNAME=$ROS_HOSTNAME" \